-Virax Immune is our primary focus.
-We are developing proprietary T-Cell Test technology with the intention of providing an immunology profiling platform that assesses each individual's immune risk profile against major global viral threats.
-The first IVD test we are developing is a COVID-19 T-Cell IVD test kit, which will be submitted for regulatory approval in Canada, Europe, United Kingdom and the United States initially, could be an important diagnostic tool to identify diseases including but not limited to Human Papillomavirus (better known as HPV), Malaria, Hepatitis B, and Herpes (better known as HSV-1).
-Virax Immune is primarily focused on the proprietary development of our T-Cell IVD test linked to our immunology software application.
-Currently, we have developed a functioning prototype of T-Cell IVD rest under the Virax Immune Brand but we are still in the process of conducting further tests and we have not submitted any T-Cell IVD Test to any regulatory agency for approval.
+ViraxImmune is our primary focus.
+We are developing proprietary T-Cell Testing technology with the intention of providing an immunology profiling platform that assesses each individual's immune responses and risk profile against major global viral threats.
+The first IVD test we are developing is a COVID-19 T-Cell IVD/Immune response Test kit, which will be submitted for regulatory approval in Canada, Europe, United Kingdom and the United States initially, could be an important diagnostic tool to identify diseases including but not limited to Human Papillomavirus (better known as HPV), Malaria, Hepatitis B, and Herpes (better known as HSV-1).
+ViraxImmune is primarily focused on the proprietary development of our T-Cell IVD/Immune response Test linked to our immunology software application.
+Currently, we are developing a functioning prototype of T-Cell IVD/Immune response Test under the ViraxImmune Brand but we are still in the process of conducting further tests and we have not submitted any T-Cell IVD/Immune response Test to any regulatory agency for approval.